hamdi-bouasker/mytek/README.md

 - Automated email alert once the stock reached 10 pieces as exemple
 - The most feature I am very interested to implement, is: Automated live analytics with automated daily report sent to admin or store owner email address.

 ### Support this project through Sponsor button to make this project N1 Ecommerce Django model so that all Django students will have top notch Ecommerce project model to follow and to learn from.
+This project needs time and monthly charges to pay to keep it optimized, updated and running.
+For sure I am helpful but `Thank you` does not pays the monthly charges.